Gordon999/Pi_Videoer/README.md

 Download PiVideoer.py and copy to /home/《user》

-Note buttons with RED text use right mouse click.
+Note buttons with RED text use right mouse click, others left click.
+Click on left or right part of button as appropriate.

 MAIN MENU